detekt/detekt/docs/pages/gettingstarted/gradle.md

 #### <a name="tasks">Available plugin tasks</a>

-The detekt Gradle plugin will generate multiple tasks
+The detekt Gradle plugin will generate multiple tasks:

 - `detekt` - Runs a detekt analysis and complexity report on your source files.
 Configure the analysis inside the `detekt` closure.
 By default the standard rule set without any ignore list is executed on sources files located